dillonforrest/startup/_posts/2015-05-06-unfair-advantages-to-achieve-startup-success.md

 # Why unfair advantages are important

 Think of an unfair advantage like insider information.
 Insider information is when you have info that few other people have.
 The information is not public.
 Inside information is an unfair advantage that you have over the public.
-Because of its unfairness, trading public stock based on insider information is illegal.
+Because of its unfairness, trading public stock based on insider information is illegal in many countries.

-Unfortunately, fairness is not relevant when it comes to entrepreneurship.
+When it comes to entrepreneurship, fairness is irrelevant.
 Don't break the law of course, but also seek out your unfair advantages.
-Explaiting an unfair advantage like insider information might be illegal, but exploiting an unfair advantage to start a company is a best practice.
+Exploiting an unfair advantage like insider information might be illegal for trading, but exploiting an unfair advantage to start a company is a best practice.

 The reason you should care about having unfair advantages is that having more and larger unfair advantages increases your chances for startup success.